cstubben/euPMC/README.md

 ![plot of chunk ts](ts.png)

-Many time series objects can be combined and then plotted in a single plot or interactive [dygraph]((http://cstubben.github.io/genomes/FigS1.html).
-In this plot, citations to 65 marine genome sequences funded by the Gordon and Betty Moore Foundation are plotted using the `dygraphs` package.
+Many time series objects can be combined and then plotted in a single plot or interactive [dygraph](http://cstubben.github.io/genomes/FigS1.html).
+In this plot, citations to 65 marine genome publications funded by the Gordon and Betty Moore Foundation are plotted using the `dygraphs` package.
 Click the [link](http://cstubben.github.io/genomes/FigS1.html) or image to view the interactive plot.

 [![Dygraph](yp.png)](http://cstubben.github.io/genomes/FigS1.html)